Pantry has needs for July

 Non-food items needed are Kleenex, paper towels, dish soap and shampoo.

-The Tri-City Food Pantry serves La Vista, Papillion and Ralston and is located in the Heartland Family Service Office at 302 American Parkway.
+The Tri-City Food Pantry serves the communities of La Vista, Papillion and Ralston and is located in the Heartland Family Service Office at 302 American Parkway.

 Drop-off hours are Monday and Thursday from 8:30 to 11:30 a.m. (evenings by appointment only), Tuesday from 10 a.m. to 2:30 p.m. and Friday from 8:30 a.m. to 2:30 p.m.
 For more information, email tricitypantry@gmail.com.